How to mentally prepare for the menopause

 Other menopausal symptoms include weight gain and bleak moods.
 These can be alleviated by following a healthy diet, cutting down on stimulants like coffee and alcohol, and getting plenty of mood-boosting exercise.
 It’s common to start feeling overwhelmed with stress and a sense of isolation.
 Getting support from loved ones and finding ways to manage your stress, like practising meditation or yoga, can help enormously during this time.

 It’s also normal to start having irregular periods during the perimenopause, which can come as a surprise if you’ve had years of regular ones.
 Keeping a hygiene product such as Libresse Ultra Towels handy will mean you’re prepared for this.
 The menopause can also be the cause of bladder weakness, as the reduction in oestrogen in the abdominal muscles can make them less effective in keeping the bladder closed.
-To avoid little accidents and to keep your clothes fresh, keep some Lights by Tena in your bag.

 The key thing with preparing for the menopause is acknowledging the changes as they occur, talking them through with a friend or family member, and making necessary lifestyle adjustments.
 This way, you won’t suddenly find yourself feeling overwhelmed and miserable.